AutoCAD or Revit, which software is a better choice in 2020? Is there a clear winner between the two?

 A BIM of a facility, building, etc., can be useful from the conception (architectural design) to the construction, all the way to the maintenance or renovations of the building.
 Many believe that BIMs are going to become standard to the CAD industry.
 Imagine how useful technology will become when real-world machines, buildings, facilities, even biology are mapped and modeled in 3D space.

 The two will become so interwoven that a surgeon can perform surgery virtually before the actual operation.
 Imagine taking it a step further; a surgeon can perform the surgery on a 3D model while small machines carry out the actual real-world surgery with perfect precision.

 Advantages of Revit

 In many ways, this saves me time.
 Instead of having to draw individual studs, Revit can fill in those details for me and even uses standard hatches and symbols to depict all these things.
-In Revit, I click the mouse button four or five times.
-In AutoCAD, I would need to spend 15 to 30 minutes drawing in all those details from scratch.
+With Revit, I click the mouse button four or five times.
+With AutoCAD, I would need to spend 15 to 30 minutes, filling in all those details from scratch.

 Use Revit for structural design considerations.
 Engineers might use Revit to analyze whether or not the building will stand or has weak structure points.

 (above, Revit can produce all kinds of building materials.)